eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-eclipse.md

 ![Add to Codewind](./images/remoteeclipse/existingProject.png)

 3\.
-Codewind prompts you to confirm the project type identified as `NodeJS`:
+Codewind prompts you to confirm the project type identified as `Node.js`:

 ![Confirm Project Type](./images/remoteeclipse/confirmProjectType.png)

 4\.
-Click `Next`.
+Click `Finish`.

-The project files are copied over to the Codewind server and the new `myFirstNodeProject` appears in the Codewind panel.
+The project files are copied over to the Codewind server and the new `myFirstNodeProject` appears under your remote connection.
 Codewind builds your application code and Docker image, and moments later, the project image is uploaded to Docker Hub and used by your cloud deployment to provision a new pod:

 ![Build Success](./images/remoteeclipse/buildSuccess.png)